Course overview

 Third week

-The third week has lectures on more advanced topics and evenings on projects.
+The third week has lectures on more advanced topics.
+The remainder of the days are focused on project work.

 Datasets